 Nukta : The nukta sign is placed below a certain number of consonants to represent sounds found only in words borrowed from Perso-Arabic.
-It is pre-dominantly used in this manner in Bodo, Hindi, Kashmiri, Maithili, Santhali and Sindhi.
-It is also placed under "ड" (U+0921 (ड) ) and "ढ" (U+0922 (ढ) ) to indicate flapped sounds.
-Apart from this, Santali language uses Nukta in a unique way adjoined to certain Vowels and Vowel signs.
-More details in Section "3.3.6 Nukta" of the [Proposal]
+It is also placed under (U+0921) and (U+0922) to indicate flapped sounds and the Santali language uses Nukta adjoined to certain Vowels and Vowel signs.
+Vowels that are followed by nukta may not be reliably distinct from vowels without nukta by large part of the user community, they should therefore be mutually exclusive in the same position in the label (See Variants, below).
+See Section "3.3.6 Nukta" of the [Proposal]

 again, IP suggestion is to focus on the result, that is, now Nukta is treated in this LGR.

 Note that U+xxxx in the XML source for <description> will be expanded to to U+xxxx (x) that is, with glyph shown, in the HTML version of the file therefore the usage “x” U+xxxx would lead to the redundant “x” U+xxxx (x).

-Visarga and Avagraha: The Visarga is frequently used in Sanskrit and represents a sound very close to /h/. दुःख /du:kh/ sorrow, unhappiness (U+0926 U+0941 U+0903 U+0916 (दुःख) ).
-The Avagraha "ऽ" (U+093D (ऽ) ) creates an extra stress on the preceding vowel and is used in Sanskrit texts.
-It is rarely used in other languages using Devanagari.
-In case of LGR, the Avagraha is not part of the repertoire as it is barred in the Maximal Starting Repertoire.
-More details in Section "3.3.7 Visarga and Avagraha" of the [Proposal]
+Visarga: The Visarga (U+0903), representing an aspiration at the end of a syllable, is frequently used in Sanskrit. is frequently used in Sanskrit.
+See Section "3.3.7 Visarga and Avagraha" of the [Proposal]

 some suggested edits to tighten up the text; it is generally not appropriate for this summary description to delve into details of excluded code points, particularly those not even members of the MSR.

 Whole Label Evaluaton (WLE) rules